Looking for the best Google AdSense alternatives to help you monetize your website?

 While AdSense is definitely the biggest name in display advertising, it’s far from the only option.

 Whether you’re looking for something to completely replace AdSense or just another complementary advertising option, there are plenty of other services that you can use to monetize your site.

 In this post, I’ve collected 15 of the best advertising platforms.
 Some offer almost a 1:1 replacement for AdSense, while others give you something a little unique, like text ads, contextual product suggestions, and more.

 Let’s get going so you can start earning…

-15 best Google AdSense alternatives for 2020 and beyond
+15 best Google AdSense alternatives compared

 Media.net is the most popular 1:1 AdSense alternative on this list as it’s the contextual ad product from Yahoo/Bing.
 It will serve up relevant ads based on the content on each page of your site, including both text and display ads

 Like AdSense, you can create your own custom display ads or let Media.net figure out the sizes that get you the best results.